The Science of Boredom: Why Your Brain Needs Idle Time

 Here’s the uncomfortable truth: doom-scrolling is boredom avoidance.
 It’s the learned response to any moment of emptiness.
 Feel a flicker of boredom?
 Open TikTok.
 Waiting for coffee?
 Check Instagram.
 Lying in bed not yet asleep?
 Scroll Twitter.

-The tragedy is that we’re not even enjoying it.
-Studies show that passive social media consumption correlates with increased boredom, not less.
-We scroll to escape boredom and end up more bored than before—trapped in a cycle that never satisfies.
+The tragedy is that we’re not always enjoying it.
+Studies link passive social media consumption with lower well-being and, in some contexts, more boredom.
+We scroll to escape discomfort and can end up more restless than before.

-The cure isn’t more stimulation.
-It’s learning to sit with the boredom, to tolerate the discomfort long enough for the DMN to wake up and do its work.
+The cure isn’t always more stimulation.
+It’s learning to sit with boredom long enough for your mind to wander instead of immediately feeding it another input.

 How to Reclaim Boredom